patfeng/physicsuptonewton/README.md

 ## Historical Context

-The system focuses on mathematical and physics knowledge that would have been available before Isaac Newton's death in 1727.
+The system focuses on mathematical and physics knowledge that would have been available up to Isaac Newton's death in 1727.
 This includes:

 - Classical geometry (Euclid, Archimedes)
 - Basic algebra and arithmetic